Kristina01111000/Drws_site/README.md

 - remove the time requirement from lessons, check that it is gone
 - double check videso is lessons
 - text for lessons? from the promo page?
+- clean up the promo page when this part is done